QED1224/Toontown-Resources/LoggerPlus/LoggerPlus.md

 - `msg`: The message to be logged.
 - `whisper`: If True, `msg` will also be sent via an in-game whisper.
 - `whisperOnly`: If True, `msg` will only be sent via an in-game whisper.
 - `suites`: A list of test suites that `msg` is associated with.
-If provided, it will ensure that that `msg` is only logged when one of its suite is active, even if another suite includes the message's encompassing method.
+If provided, it will ensure that that `msg` is only logged when one of its suites is active, even if another suite includes the message's encompassing method.